 When auditing a website or application for accessibility, you don't need to test every page or screen.
 Usually, you will evaluate:

-- any page that contains an unusual feature or unique layout
+• any page that contains an unusual feature, functionality or layout

-Setting up your website or application to be continuously monitored by a scanning service such as Siteimprove will offer the best indication of how accessible it is and when it might be time to perform more stringent testing.
+Setting up your website or app to be continuously monitored by a scanning service like Siteimprove can offer a good indication of how accessible it is—and when it might be time to perform more stringent testing.

 How to test

-Evaluating websites and applications for accessibility can (and often should) involve multiple levels of testing.
-Follow the steps below, or take the online 1-hour web testing workshop.
+Evaluating websites and applications for accessibility involves multiple levels of testing.
+Follow the steps below.
+You may also find this online 1-hour web testing workshop helpful.

 1. Automatic scanning with browser extensions

-Automated testing tools such as the WAVE and Siteimprove can give a rough idea of the overall accessibility of a site or application and are a valuable first step in accessibility evaluations.
-However, automated tools can identify only 20-30% of accessibility issues and are rarely relied upon alone.
+Automated testing tools such as the WAVE and Siteimprove browser extensions can give a rough idea of the overall accessibility of a site or application and are a valuable first step in accessibility evaluations.
+However, automated tools can identify only 20-30% of accessibility issues and shouldn't be relied upon alone.

 In addition to the two listed above, many other accessibility browser extensions and tools exist.

-There also are many other good checklists available on the web, such as WebAIM's WCAG 2 Checklist, The A11Y Project Checklist, and the W3C's WCAG-EM Report Tool.
+Many other good checklists are available on the web, such as WebAIM's WCAG 2 Checklist, The A11Y Project Checklist, and the W3C's WCAG-EM Report Tool.

 3. Screen reader testing

 Testing with assistive technologies such as screen readers is standard practice in full accessibility evaluations.
-Testing with assistive technology can identify barriers that other tests are incapable of finding, and it is particularly useful when people with disabilities are included.
+Testing with assistive technology can identify barriers that other tests are incapable of finding.
+It is particularly useful when people with disabilities are included.

-- NVDA for PC: used by 31.9% of desktop screen reader users.
+• NVDA (Windows): used by 37.7% of desktop screen reader users.
 Free.
-Used with Firefox, Chrome, and IE (in order of prevalence).
+Pairs best with Chrome, Firefox, Chrome and Edge (in order of prevalence).

-- VoiceOver for Mac: used by 11.7% of desktop screen reader users.
-Free on Mac.
-Used with Safari and Chrome (in order of prevalence).
-Widely used in mobile iOS with Safari.
+• VoiceOver (macOS, iOS): used by 9.7% of desktop screen reader users.
+Preinstalled on Mac and Apple devices.
+Pairs best with Safari and Chrome (in order of prevalence).
+Widely used in mobile iOS with Safari (70.6% of all mobile users).

 4. Expert review

 Some third-party suppliers can evaluate websites and applications for accessibility and even remediate issues.
-Contact the ASU Web Accessibility team for suggestions on reputable vendors.
+Contact the ASU IT Accessibility team for help finding reputable vendors.

 Tools for developers